excubitrix/42cursus/01_get_next_line/README.md

 ## :small_orange_diamond: Tester

-To test the mandatory version, execute the `run.sh` script located in the `./tester` folder without arguments.
+To test the mandatory version, execute the `run.sh` script located in the `./tester` directory without arguments.

 ```
 ./tester/run.sh